sourcegraph/about/handbook/marketing/batch_changes_positioning.md

 #### Benefits

-- Reduce the time it takes to make large-scale code changes by 80%
+- Can reduce the time it takes to make large-scale code changes by 80%
 - Increase the speed and accuracy of making changes while reducing the risk of introducing breaking changes
 - Improve code quality throughout the org by reducing the risk of bugs or bad code making it to production

 #### Customer proof points

-- Workiva case study (coming soon)
-- Indeed case study (coming soon)
+- Coming soon

 ## Personas